Úbeda CF: History

 Founded in 1923 as Úbeda Football Club, the club changed name in 1941 to Úbeda Club de Fútbol due to the determinations of the government after the Spanish Civil War.
 They first reached the Tercera División in 1952, playing in the category for seven consecutive seasons before suffering relegation and subsequently folding in 1959.

 Úbeda only returned to an active status in 1972, and achieved promotion to the third division in 1977.
 Until 2006, the club only played three of the 30 seasons in the Regional Preferente, being a long-standing member of the Tercera División.

 Under severe economic problems at the time of their relegation in 2006, Úbeda withdrew from the 2006–07 Primera Andaluza, disappearing afterwards.
 Other clubs were founded in the city, such as CD Úbeda Viva and UD Úbeda CF, with the goal of reviving Úbeda CF's history.
-The latter folded in March 2020, after less than two months of existence.
+The latter folded in March 2020, after less than two years of existence.